 My recommendations are the culmination of my personal experience of teaching for over 20 years.
-I encourage you to check out the recommendations of other harmonica teachers as well, and ultimately make you own decision about the best harmonica for you.
+I encourage you to check out the recommendations of other harmonica teachers as well, and ultimately make your own decision about the best harmonica for you.
 If you don’t already own a harmonica – or you’re ready to upgrade – this article will help you make an informed decision.

-If I’m a beginner, which harmonica do you recommend I buy?
+Which harmonica do you recommend I buy?